-It was a bit of a snowy weekend here in Richmond, so it was the perfect excuse to make a huge batch of soup.
+It was a bit chilly this weekend here in Richmond, so it was the perfect excuse to make a huge batch of soup.
 It had been awhile since I had made any, and after discussing how potato soup was a college favorite… we just had to make some on Saturday.

 The last time I made potato soup, I made this vegan loaded baked potato soup.
 (To this day, it’s one of the most popular recipes I’ve ever posted.)
 So if you’re vegan, or trying to make a healthier type of potato soup, I’d head over there.